pflab-ut/mcube/README.md

 ## Set up Configuration

 Please edit "configure" file.
-Explanations of "configure" file is in "Kconfig".
+Details of "configure" file are explained in "Kconfig".

 ## How to Build